agsb/askcards/README.md

     index,  a number of this card
-    okey, the card to go if answer is yes nyet, the card to go if answer is no question/match, the question or match
+    okey, the card to go if answer is yes nyet, the card to go if answer is no question/response, the question or response
     counter,  a counter of links to this card flags,  some flags for this card